 - Trembling hands

-- Antithyroid drugs - Your doctor may prescribe the antithyroid drugs like propylthiouracil.
+1. Antithyroid drugs: Your doctor may prescribe the antithyroid drugs like propylthiouracil.
 Beta-blockers are also used for the treatment.
 These medicines don’t prevent the thyroid from producing hormones but reduce the other visible symptoms.

 Though it is not a permanent solution, its effect can be long-lasting to some people.
 Mostly methimazole is suggested.
 It is also safe for pregnant and breastfeeding women.
 For the starting 3 months of pregnancy, propylthiouracil is recommended, since methimazole can be harmful to the fetus.

-- Radioiodine therapy - Under this therapy, you intake radioactive iodine-131 capsule or syrup.
+2. Radioiodine therapy: Under this therapy, you intake radioactive iodine-131 capsule or syrup.
 It destroys the cells that overproduce the thyroid hormone.
 Other body tissues are unaffected.

-- Thyroid surgery - A surgery for the removal of the thyroid gland can be done.
+3. Thyroid surgery: A surgery for the removal of the thyroid gland can be done.
 Surgeries are mostly suggested for pregnant women or people who are allergic to antithyroid medicines.

 How can it be prevented?

 Presently there is no known way to prevent this disease.